AerE361/AerE-361-Bash-examples/README.md

 ```
 bash <script-name>
 ```
 If you are doing this in Repl.it, the Run command won't work (well, it will only work with the main.sh).
-Instead, either from the Console or the Shell, use the same command.
+Instead, either from the Console or the Shell, use the same command as stated above.

 ```
 main.sh - Hello World scripts